kohkimakimoto/essh/README.md

 ## Tasks

-Task is code that runs on remote and local servers.
+Task is a script that runs on remote and local servers.
 You can use it to automate your system administration tasks.

 Example: